Mon

 Use this when

-Branded checkout or onboarding where the picker has to match a custom palette.
+Branded checkout or onboarding where the picker has to match a custom palette in both light and dark.

 What it demonstrates